NRCHKB/NRCHKB.github.io/content/wiki/service/camera-control/index.md

 For those writing examples, please include how you have installed FFmpeg (including any special build flags)!

-It is recommended use "Accessory" as the Host Type for cameras.
-The camera should be the "parent" service with "motion" and "doorbell" (if used) as linked services.
+It is recommended to use "Accessory" as the Host Type for cameras.
+The camera should be the Parent Service, with "Motion" and "Doorbell" (if used) as Linked Services.

 ### How to debug issues